mah-shamim/win-10-pro/README.md

-# Activate "Windows 10 Professional" Free
+# Activate "Windows 10 Professional" for Free